Experience history through a combination of engaging events while celebrating the Vevay, Switzerland County Bicentennial.

 Visitors are encouraged to don appropriate attire for the time and mingle at the tea following the performance.

-– The “Rural Heritage Tour” takes place next weekend, October 12th-13th, honoring the rural heritage that founded Switzerland County.
+– The “Rural Heritage Tour” takes place the following weekend, honoring the rural heritage that founded Switzerland County.
 The second annual “Rural Heritage Tour” showcases three sites that exhibit a high level of stewardship towards preserving rural architecture.

 The tour includes Musee de Venoge; the Thiebaud Farmstead; and the Garland Farm.
 The self-guided tour can start at any of the three sites on Saturday, October 12th from 10 a.m. to 5 p.m.; and Sunday the 13th from noon to 5 p.m.